 An important reaction that occurs in the atmosphere is

 2 NO (g) + O2 (g) → 2 NO2 (g)

 Nitrogen oxides (NOx) are produced by automobile engines, and the fate of these oxides in the environment is of considerable concern.
 Modeling reactions involving nitric oxide (NO) and nitrogen dioxide (NO2) are important in understanding the behavior of air pollution and in developing effective regulations.
-Nitric oxide is a very reactive, colorless gas; nitrogen dioxide is an orange-brown gas that is responsible for the characteristic color of Los Angeles smog.
+Nitric oxide is a reactive, colorless gas; nitrogen dioxide is an orange-brown gas that is responsible for the characteristic color of Los Angeles smog.